-We are pleased to bring you the latest Clinically Speaking Newsletter, this one focused on an area of growing importance in the world of medicine.
+We are pleased to bring you the latest Clinically Speaking Newsletter, this one spotlighting a new community-focused initiative in the University of Colorado School of Medicine.

 We hope you enjoy reading about your colleagues, and we look forward to hearing how your department is improving clinical care.